jawikas/pixelverse-dashboard/README.md

 2. Go to outlook inbox `(junk)` and find email from pixelverse
 3. Open the email and add pixelverse OTP email to main inbox `(add / move to inbox)`
+4. Or open the pixelverse OTP email and click `it's not junk` 1x

 #### Note : Make sure on the `first run` the otp email from pixelverse is not in your junk mail.